Knowledge Discovery Efficiency (KEDE) and Ashby's Law of Requisite Variety

 Thus, Knowledge To Be Discovered is the precise difference between the action variety available and the coupling/selectivity actually achieved:

-• H(X) is the regulator's available response variety (the size/diversity of the action repertoire), or the prior knowledge.
+- H(X) is the regulator's variety of responses available to be selected, or the prior knowledge.

 Requisite knowledge is not an independent thing but the total selectivity actually available at decision time makes H(X|Y) small which can be stored structure M or online evidence Z: